-Using the procedural feature, the gateway can execute stored procedures that are defined in the Teradata database.
-It is not necessary to relink the gateway or define the procedure to the gateway, but the procedure's access privileges must permit access by the gateway.
+Using the procedural feature, the gateway can execute stored procedures that are defined in the SQL Server database.
+It is not necessary to relink the gateway or define the procedure to the gateway, but the procedure's access privileges must permit access by the user that the gateway is logging in as.